Commodore Nutt: World tour and aftermath

-Thumb and Lavinia were married at Grace Episcopal Church, New York City, on Tuesday, 10 February 1863.
-Nutt and Minnie were the best man and bridesmaid at the "Fairy Wedding".
-Police stopped traffic as people gathered in the streets to see the arrival of the wedding party.
-The wedding was scheduled to start at noon, but the bride did not arrive until 12:30 pm.
-Barnum led the wedding party down the center aisle.

-Two thousand people were invited to the wedding.
-Mrs. John Jacob Astor, Mrs. William H. Vanderbilt, Mrs. Horace Greeley, and General Ambrose Burnside were there.
-Members of the church complained about the "marriage of mountebanks".
-They became irate when they were told they could not sit in their own pews.
-Much of the public curiosity about the marriage was based on an interest in the sexual mechanics of Thumb and Lavinia.
-Barnum did not encourage or discourage this interest.

-The wedding reception was held in the Metropolitan Hotel on Broadway at 3 pm.
-The four little members of the wedding party stood on top of a grand piano so they could be seen by everyone.
-Nutt gave Lavinia a diamond ring as a wedding present.
-Americans loved the wedding, as it was a welcome relief from the horrors and sorrows of the Civil War.

-World tour and aftermath

-People around the world took great interest in the wedding.
-Barnum thought this was a chance to make a lot of money.
-He sent the members of the wedding party on long, successful tours of America and Europe.
-The four dwarfs were sent off again—this time on a grand tour of the world as The Tom Thumb Company.
+Following the highly publicized marriage of General Tom Thumb and Lavinia Warren in 1863, P. T. Barnum capitalized on the public's fascination with his troupe of little people by organizing extensive tours of the United States and Europe.
+Between 1869 and 1872, Nutt, Thumb, Lavinia Warren, and Minnie Warren toured the world together as "The Tom Thumb Company".

 The four little people left the United States on 21 June 1869.
 They travelled 60,000 mi around the world, visited 587 cities and towns, and gave 1,471 performances of songs, speeches, and military drills.
 They returned to America in 1872.
 Nutt and Barnum argued after the tour.
 Nutt quit.
 He joined Harry Deakin's Lilliputian Comic Opera Company.
 This company toured America in an operetta called Jack, the Giant Killer.

 Nutt and his brother Rodnia put together a variety show.
 It played in Portland, Oregon.
 It was not a success.
 Nutt went to San Francisco, California, and put together another show.
 He tired of the life within a year and quit.
 Another show he put together about this time was not successful either.
 Nutt ran a couple of saloons in Oregon and San Francisco, but these were not successes.